jeromecoupe/sassgrids/readme.md

 1. Import _grid.scss in your scss file
 2. Define your gutter, breakpoints and namespaces
 3. Use namespaced silent classes in your scss
+4. Defined media queries and breakpoints can also be used "normally" in your SASS file

 ## Example of a simple grid